-For almost 20 years, Cuba Travel Adventure and its Director, Steve Rupert, has taken individuals and groups to Cuba.
+For over 20 years, Cuba Travel Adventure and its Director, Steve Rupert, has taken individuals and groups to Cuba.
 Originally, the goal was to establish better relations between our home base of Tampa, Florida, and Cuba.
 Built by Cubans in the 1880s, Tampa’s cigar industry shipped tobacco to and from Havana.
 Due to Tampa’s long history with the island, it seemed only natural to cultivate relations with the country.
 In 2002, we received a proclamation from the Manatee County Commission supporting the “Manatee to Manati Initiative” (Manatee County is on Tampa Bay).
 This was the first recognized cultural entity between Cuba and Florida since the 1950s.

 Since then, we have traveled to Cuba countless times for humanitarian efforts.
 We’ve brought donated medical goods to hospitals in Havana and Manati, Cuba.
 Additionally, we’ve donated first aid kits to schools, with local children often performing songs and plays in appreciation.
 We’ve connected architects with architects, doctors with doctors, and musicians with musicians.
 By fostering a better understanding between Americans and Cubans, people worlds apart can create meaningful shared experiences.